kbrbe/work-set-clustering/README.md

 # Work-set Clustering

 A Python script to perform a clustering based on descriptive keys.
+It can be used to identify _work_ clusters for _manifestations_ according to the FRBR (IFLA-LRM) model.

+This tool only performs the clustering.
+It needs a list of manifestation identifiers and their descriptive keys as input.

 ## Usage via the command line